Have you ever been so stressed out with the daily grind that you shouted to whatever was listening, “Is this all there is?”

 5. Meditate on It

-Mediation guides you.
-When you meditate on a specific question, your inner self helps guide your conscious mind towards the answer.
 Meditation may not be for everyone, but it’s a great tool to help you learn what you want out of life.

 6. Network with People Who Inspire You

-Sometimes finding our purpose in life is about meeting the right people.
+Sometimes, finding our purpose in life is about meeting the right people.
 Have you ever had a conversation with someone and had that “aha” light bulb moment where you think, “I want to do what they are doing!”

-Building a network of people in niches related to your passion can help you narrow down your true purpose.
 For example, let’s say you love film.
 Join a network of people who share your love.
 Work with directors, producers, camera people, actors, design specialists, and anyone else in the industry to learn how films are developed, produced, and delivered.
-Understanding all aspects of an industry from insiders will help you determine whether you want to be a part of it and, if you do, which specific aspect of it you should pursue.
+You may find a niche job in the film industry that excites you like nothing else.

 7. Find a Mentor